AlexNabokikh/windows-playbook/README.md

 ## Overriding Defaults

-You can override any of the defaults configured in `default.config.yml` by creating a `config.yml` file and setting the overrides in that file.
+**NOTE:** You can override any of the defaults configured in `default.config.yml` by creating a `config.yml` file and setting the overrides in that file.
 For example, you can customize the installed packages and enable/disable specific tasks with something like:

 ```yaml
 configure_hostname: true